-A Dividend Tax at a rate of 4.1% applies to profits distributed to non-residents and individuals.
 The Dividend Tax applies to distributions by Peruvian companies, as well as to distributions by Peruvian branches, permanent establishments and agencies from foreign companies.
+This tax is generally withheld at source.
+However, in certain circumstances, the company must pay the tax directly.